ATHLETIC HALL OF FAME

 2020 Inductee: Coach Jim Kane

-Coach Jim “Killer” Kane- Coach Kane was hired at Mount Michael to start athletic programs at St. John’s Seminary Kane was a graduate of Wisner High.
-He went on to attend UN-L where lettered in baseball for three years and was twice selected All-Big 7 catcher.
+Coach Jim “Killer” Kane- Coach Kane was hired to start athletic programs at Mount Michael, then St. John’s Seminary.
+Kane was a graduate of Wisner High.
+He went on to attend UNL where lettered in baseball for three years and was twice selected All-Big 7 catcher.
 After college he spent three seasons in the New York Yankees farm system.
-Leaving baseball in 1962, Coach took a job as teacher and coach at Waterloo High School for two years before moving up the road to St. John’s Seminary, which later would be known as Mount Michael.
+Leaving baseball in 1962, Kane took a job as teacher and coach at Waterloo High School for two years before moving up the road to St. John’s Seminary, which later would be known as Mount Michael.

 As sports were added he became the “all everything coach.”
 His cross country teams were state champions in 1967 and 1968.
 His football teams had an overall record of 174-93 and two state championships in ’82 and ’90 while qualifying for the playoffs a total of 10 times.
 Coach Kane coached his basketball teams to an overall record of 531-254 with 12 trips to the state tournament.
 Four of those trips were consecutive, ’82 to ’85, and two were champions, ’83 and ’85.
 As a track coach he had many successful seasons taking the Class C state championship in ’73.
 He was selected as the Omaha World Herald Coach of the Year in 1983.
 Kane is also a member of the Nebraska State High School Association’s Hall of Fame.